pmeeny/CI-MS1-RestaurantWebsite/README.md

 - The website is deployed using GIThub pages at the following url: [Lilys Restaurant](https://pmeeny.github.io/CodeInstitute-MilestoneProject1-RestaurantWebsite/)

-- The respository on Github that contains the website source code and assets is available at the following url: [Code Respository](https://github.com/pmeeny/CodeInstitute-MilestoneProject1-RestaurantWebsite)
+- The repository on Github that contains the website source code and assets is available at the following url: [Code Repository](https://github.com/pmeeny/CodeInstitute-MilestoneProject1-RestaurantWebsite)

 - The website was built with a responsive look and feel for desktop, tablet and mobile devices
 ![Responsive site example](/assets/images/responsive_devices.png)